Kunal-Jawanjalkar/Bakery-Website/README.md

 # Ecommerce-Website
-run $ npm install ---- to install all the nodemodules then  run  $ npm start ---- to start the application
+run $ npm install ---- to install all the node_modules mongoDB should be installed on the system then run $ mongod in another window of terminal then  run  $ npm start after the node_modules get downloaded---- to start the application